svenfuchs/routing-filter/README.markdown

       end
     end

-You then have to specify the filter explicitely in your routes.rb:
+You can specify the filter explicitely in your routes.rb:

-    ActionController::Routing::Routes.draw
+    Rails.application.routes.draw do
-      filter 'awesomeness'
+      filter :awesomeness
     end

 (I am not sure if it makes sense to provide more technical information than